DePuy Orthopaedics Hip Replacements

 DePuy’s ASR XL Acetabular and Hip Resurfacing Systems

 The DePuy ASR XL Acetabular System and ASR Hip Resurfacing System are no longer available.
-DePuy issued a recall in 2010 after data from the National Joint Registry of England and Wales, the British Orthopaedic Association and the British Hip Society indicated significant failure rates.
+DePuy issued a recall in 2010 after data from the National Joint Registry of England and Wales, the British Orthopaedic Association and the British Hip Society reported a five-year failure rate of 12% to 13%, far exceeding the acceptable threshold for hip replacements.
+This prompted concerns regarding the durability and safety of large-diameter metal-on-metal systems, which were later found to exhibit high rates of wear and associated complications.

 In 2013, Johnson & Johnson settled thousands of ASR hip lawsuits for $4 billion.
 These hip replacement systems had been used in more than 93,000 hip replacement surgeries internationally.

 Both systems were members of a class of large-diameter hip resurfacing and replacement devices created from a single sheet of metal.
-The metal-on-metal systems were designed to be more durable than other systems, but they resulted in serious complications.
+The metal-on-metal systems were designed to improve durability and reduce dislocation rates in younger, more active patients.
+But they resulted in serious complications.

 The ASR XL System was launched in the United States in 2005.
 It was designed to be used for total hip replacements.
 The ASR Hip Resurfacing System was sold internationally beginning in 2003.
 It was intended to be used in hip resurfacing procedures, which eliminate less natural hip structure than total hip replacements.